Create a USB Bootable KALI Linux with Persistence

 • Computer that supports booting from USB via UEFI or BIOS

-How to create a USB Bootable KALI Linux
+How to Create a USB Bootable KALI Linux

-1. Download and launch YUMI exFAT Bootable USB Creator
+1. Download and Launch YUMI exFAT bootable USB Creator

-(2) Then choose Kali (Penetration Testing) from the list of distros.
+• (2) Choose "Kali (Penetration Testing)" from the list of distributions.

 KALI Linux booting from a flash drive

-If all went well, you should be presented with a YUMI Boot Menu option similar to that which is shown above.
+4. Boot into KALI Linux: If all went well, you should be presented with a YUMI Boot Menu option similar to that which is shown above.
 Allowing you to select and run the USB Bootable KALI Linux from your MultiBoot flash drive.